asantos00/website/content/blog/mirage-to-increase-developer-productivity.md

 # Conclusion

-Now that [mirage is out]() there is no more reason to be mocking data locally in your application or to spin up your whole infrastructure just to develop a single page.
+Now that [Mirage is out](https://github.com/miragejs/server) there is no more reason to be mocking data locally in your application or to spin up your whole infrastructure just to develop a single page.

 Mirage enables you to develop your frontend with the same exact concerns you would have if you would be developing against a server, but it makes it easier to simulate states.

 More important than that **you're not ignoring the network**.

-Have you tried `@miragejs/server`?
+Have you tried @miragejs/server?
 Are you interested?
-Hope this is useful.

 I would love to hear what you have to say and answer any question that may arise, either about this blogpost or Mirage.